techidaily/site-games-able/source/_posts/competing-with-precision-in-tetris-showdowns-phone-style.md

 ### Q: Is Playing Tetris Good for Your Brain?

- Yes, playing puzzle games like Tetris can[help you train your brain](https://www.makeuseof.com/brain-train-awesome-websites/) and improve cognitive functions such as spatial reasoning and memory.
+ Yes, playing puzzle games like Tetris can [help you train your brain](https://www.makeuseof.com/brain-train-awesome-websites/) and improve cognitive functions such as spatial reasoning and memory.
 In fact, a 2017 study by researchers at Oxford University and the Karolinska Institute also showed that playing Tetris after a traumatic event can help reduce the severity of post-traumatic stress disorder (PTSD) symptoms.

 ### Q: What Skills Does Tetris Use?